Tour this Scandi kitchen with white cabinetry and fluted wood

 The large picture window offers stunning views across the South Downs.

-Designing the Scandi kitchen
+Designing the Scandi-style kitchen

 Ali was keen to merge bespoke crafted cabinets with more contemporary design.
 And after a lot of research, she chose Searle & Taylor, creative local designers, who completely understood the brief.